jimon/fgdesignpatterns21/markdown/04_observer.md

 ## Systems user interfaces

-Systems UI historically only render only when something changed, and they only "repaint" parts of the screen that actually changed.
+Systems UI historically only render when something changed, and they only "repaint" parts of the screen that actually changed.

-Games usually render full frame every VSync-ish (lines are a bit blurry when we're talking about adaptive sync).
+Games usually render full frame every VSync-ish (it's a bit blurry when we're talking about adaptive sync).

-That is why calculator made with Cocoa Touch on iOS barely drains any battery, but a calculator made with Unity will heat your phone, drain battery, etc.
+That is why calculator made with Cocoa Touch on iOS barely drains any battery, but a calculator made with Unity will heat-up your phone, drain battery, etc.

-Systems UI historically had very little notion of "ticks"/"pumps"/"updates"/"rendering", but instead was taking a more reactive approach:
+Systems UI historically had very little notion of "ticks"/"pumps"/"updates"/"rendering", but instead were taking a more reactive approach:

 ```{.csharp .number-lines}
 class UICheckbox : Widget